-The Birchwood Inert Waste Monofill is located northwest of the airport that is owned and operated by the Izaak Walton League, used for the disposal of construction and demolition debris.
+The Birchwood Inert Waste Monofill is located northwest of the airport and is owned and operated by the Izaak Walton League.
+The Monofill is used for the disposal of construction and demolition debris.
 The permit is "active" but expires on February 3, 2025.
-Birchwood Recreation and Shooting Park representatives stated that it is no longer being filled with debris.
+BRSP representatives stated that it is no longer being filled with debris.